 Optional Enrichment Courses (OEE) are elective courses offered in addition to the regular, required and elective/selective curriculum elected by the student.
+These courses are designed by students according to established criteria and are overseen by faculty.
+They are managed by the Office of Undergraduate Medical Education.
+New OEE's require approval by the Longitudinal Curriculum Committee (LCC), a subcommittee of the Educational Policy Committee (EPC) in order to be so designated and appear on the transcript.
 Unlike regular electives, the student is not required to take any optional enrichment electives.
-These courses are managed by the Office of Undergraduate Medical Education.
+Failure to complete course requirements results simply in the course not being listed on the student's transcript.
+It is not possible to "fail" an OEE.OEE's generally span the course of a semester and many are offered to interprofessional learners.
 OEE's are scheduled during the independent study time in the schedule.